simgrid/simgrid/docs/source/Introduction.rst

 SimGrid is also used to debug, improve, and tune several large applications.
-`BigDFT <http://bigdft.org>`_ (a massively parallel code computing the electronic structure of chemical elements developped by the CEA), `StarPU <http://starpu.gforge.inria.fr/>`_ (a Unified Runtime System for Heterogeneous Multicore Architectures developped by Inria Bordeaux) and
+`BigDFT <http://bigdft.org>`_ (a massively parallel code computing the electronic structure of chemical elements developed by the CEA), `StarPU <http://starpu.gforge.inria.fr/>`_ (a Unified Runtime System for Heterogeneous Multicore Architectures developed by Inria Bordeaux) and
 `TomP2P <https://tomp2p.net/dev/simgrid/>`_ (a high performance
 key-value pair storage library developed at the University of Zurich).
 Some of these applications enjoy large user communities themselves.